OpenFOAM: History

 In 2004, Nabla Ltd was folded.
 Immediately afterwards, Henry Weller, Chris Greenshields and Mattijs Janssens founded OpenCFD Ltd to develop and release OpenFOAM.
 At the same time, Hrvoje Jasak founded the consulting company Wikki Ltd and maintained a fork of OpenFOAM called openfoam-extend, later renamed to foam-extend.

-In April 2008, the OpenFOAM development moved to using git for its source code repository.
+In December 2010, the OpenFOAM development moved to using GitHub for its source code repository.

-On 5 August 2011, OpenCFD transferred the OpenFOAM software (source code) and documentation from OpenCFD to the newly incorporated OpenFOAM Foundation, registered in Delaware State, USA.
+On 5 August 2011, OpenCFD transferred its copyrights and interests in OpenFOAM (source code) and documentation to the newly incorporated OpenFOAM Foundation Inc., registered in the state of Delaware, USA.

 On 8 August 2011, OpenCFD was acquired by Silicon Graphics International (SGI).
 On 12 September 2012, ESI Group announced the acquisition of OpenCFD Ltd, becoming a wholly-owned subsidiary of ESI Group, and OpenCFD retaining its ownership of the OpenFOAM trademark.

 On 25 April 2014, The OpenFOAM Foundation Ltd was incorporated in England, as a company limited by guarantee with all assets transferred to the UK and the US entity dissolved, together with changes to the governance of the Foundation.
 Weller and Greenshields left OpenCFD and formed CFD Direct Ltd in March 2015.

+On 3 September 2024, Cristel de Rouvray, CEO of ESI Group (acquired by Keysight Technologies Inc) officially resigned as Founder Member and director of The OpenFOAM Foundation Limited.

-The OpenFOAM Foundation Ltd directors are Henry Weller, Chris Greenshields, and Cristel de Rouvray (the CEO of the ESI Group).
+The OpenFOAM Foundation Ltd directors are Henry Weller, Chris Greenshields, and Brendan Bouffler.

 The following are the three main variants of OpenFOAM: